Ryoma Echizen: Reception

 According to every Shonen Jump character popularity poll of series, Ryoma has been fairly popular among readers; he won both the first and third popularity polls; he ranked second in the second poll; and third in the fourth popularity poll.
 Also, since Ryoma is the main character of the series, he has been featured on more soundtracks than any other character, with some featuring only himself.
 Numerous types of other merchandise have been released in his likeness, including key chains, clothing, and mugs.
 NTT customers voted him as their 15th favorite black haired male anime character.

 In publications focused on manga and anime reviews, Ryoma's character has received both positive and negative remarks, though his personality is largely criticized.
 In Anime News Network's review of the series' first manga volume, they comment on how his skills doesn't "leave much room for improvement,...making it difficult for the reader to latch on and share in his experiences," and that his character "comes across as dull, cold and untouchable."
 However, they remark that the highlights of the volume are the "numerous methods Ryoma takes to make his opponents eat their words on the tennis court."
 When a reviewer from the same site reviewed the first DVD volume, he had a similar response in regards to Ryoma's skills, in that it eliminates underdog appeal, and describes Ryoma as "terse, reserved, and arrogant, which makes him difficult to like."
 John Sinott of DVD Talk echoes the same sentiments in regards to Ryoma's personality, seeing him as cocky and unlikeable despite having the talent to back up his attitude.
 His review of the next two DVD volumes went on to describe how Ryoma's impossible tennis moves hindered his ability to enjoy the show, and Park Cooper of MangaLife was similarly surprised at the character's unnatural abilities.
 Chris Beveridge of Mania, however, sees Ryoma as one who does not come off as "over the top or too serious," yet still cites the character's "serious level of confidence," and also comments on how "Ryoma's nature as someone who has seen a good bit of the world comes into play nicely at times."
 Though Jeffrey Harris of IGN also sees Ryoma as a "fairly stiff and cold character," he believes that the character begins to warm up to his teammates and is "slowly breaking out of his shell."
 Jian DeLeon of Complex magazine named him nineteenth on a list of "The 25 Most Stylish Anime Characters."

+In the book Manga: An Anthology of Global and Cultural Perspectives, Ryoma is compared to Slam Dunk protagonist Hanamichi Sakuragi as both as unconventional sport manga character who are initially not interested by the sport but instead in showing off their skills.